Our Actions and Goals

 Mobilizing research for social impact

 Queen’s researchers work in partnership with governments, community groups, and NGOs to advance social and economic policies and discussions critical to Canada's future.
-Sample projects that focused on addressing poverty and its roots and ripple effects include the annual Queen's International Institute on Social Policy conference, the John Deutsch Institute for the Study of Economic Policy Paper Series, and Queen's Global History Initiative's conference on Poverty and Scarcity in Global History.
+Sample projects that focus on addressing poverty and its roots and ripple effects include the annual Queen's International Institute on Social Policy conference and the John Deutsch Institute for the Study of Economic Policy Paper Series.

-For the past seven years, Queen's PhD-Community Initiative has brought together teams of PhD students from different programs of study to assist local community organizations in addressing a particular issue or challenge of importance to them.
-This year's projects included developing an SDG framework for the City of Kingston, mapping support networks for refugee associations, and increasing engagement for community services developed for underserved groups.
+For the past eight years, Queen's PhD-Community Initiative has brought together teams of PhD students from different programs of study to assist local community organizations in addressing a particular issue or challenge of importance to them.
+This year's projects included developing pathways for newcomer entrepreneurs and supporting a local equitable and sustainable community food strategy.

-In 2022, Queen's launched the Principal's Global Scholars and Fellows Program to increase its support for students, postdoctoral fellows, and faculty members forcibly displaced by conflict, political instability, violence, and persecution.
+The Principal's Global Scholars and Fellows Program provides support for students, postdoctoral fellows, and faculty members forcibly displaced by conflict, political instability, violence, and persecution.
 The program is comprised of two streams to connect undergraduate and graduate students with streamlined admission options and funding to support their learning and to provide displaced faculty members and postdoctoral fellows with one year of support to continue their academic work.

 Teaching and student life